stefan-kolb/nucleus/README.md

 $ gem install eventmachine -- --with-ssl-dir=XYC
 ```

-*The above steps are verified to work on Windows 7 with Ruby 1.9.3 and 2.2.0*
+*The above steps are verified to work on Windows 7 with Ruby 2.2.0*

 ### Use in your application